 The mechanism by which bS21-2 exerts its effects on the proteome of F. tularensis is an ongoing research topic.
 It is possible that some changes in protein abundance may be due to indirect effects.
 It was suggested that some changes in the proteome in cells lacking bS21-2, which could be explained by changes in transcript abundance occurred as a result of decreased translation, resulting in greater degradation of mRNA transcripts which were not being actively translated.
 Given that bS21-2 preferentially translates some transcripts, this model could suggested indirect modulation on the basis of loss of transcripts in wild-type cells, due to a lack of active translation.
-For regulation by bS21-2 directly, it has been determined that it is lead sequence dependent.
-Further, an imperfect Shine-Dalgarno sequence is required for regulation.
-(Trautmann et al. 2023).
+We have determined that specific leader sequences do lead to control by bS21-2, and that this control depends on an imperfect Shine-Dalgarno sequence (Trautmann et al. 2023).

 Ribosome heterogeneity in F. tularensis

-Whereas zinc is known to affect paralogous ribosomal protein abundances resulting in ribosomal state switching leading to heterogenous ribosomes, in F. tularensis none of the three homologs of bS21 are implicated in coordinating zinc.
+While zinc is known to affect paralogous ribosomal protein abundances resulting in changes in ribosome composition, none of the three homologs of bS21 in F. tularensis coordinate zinc.
 While it is currently unknown if concentration-dependent gene expression is relevant in F. tularensis, it is not thought that Zur is responsible.
-Further, the exact regulatory network of these three homologs, and their following roles in ribosomal heterogeneity have not been previously investigated.
-Some of this regulation is currently known through RNA-Seq data analyzing wild-type cells, cells lacking bS21-2, and cells lacking bS21-2 with ectopic expression of each of these three homologs.
-Specifically, the RNA Seq data shows transcript reads mapped to the F. tularensis MMS operon indicating that in cells lacking bS21-2, there is substantially more transcript of the rest of the operon.
-This bS21-2 overexpression phenotype is complemented by all three homologs.
-Given that in its absence, the transcript abundance increases so drastically, it follows that bS21-2 is capable of auto-regulating the MMS operon.
+Further, the regulatory network controlling production of these three homologs has not been previously investigated.

+Transcriptomic data of wild-type cells, cells lacking bS21-2, and cells lacking bS21-2 with ectopic expression of each of these three homologs reveals some interesting features regarding regulation of the gene encoding bS21-2, rpsU2.
+Specifically, in cells lacking bS21-2, there is a substantial increase in transcript abundance corresponding to the rpsU2 operon in comparison to wild-type cells.
+This increase in rpsU2 operon transcript abundance can be complemented by ectopic expression of all three bS21 homologs.
+Given that in the absence of bS21-2, the rpsU2 transcript abundance increases so drastically, it follows that bS21-2 is capable of autogenously regulating its operon.